 Don’t let Cornwall’s rural feel deceive you – it really punches above its weight when it comes to amazing food.
 Here are my recommendations for where to eat during your two days in Cornwall.

 - For dinner, the Ship Inn in Mawgan.
 It’s a charming old country pub in an authentic Cornish village, but it does amazing food.
 It’s a little on the pricier side (about £15 for a main), but trust me – it’s well worth it.
-It’s also roughly on the way if you are driving back to Newquay from Church Cove.
+Mawgan is also roughly on the way if you are driving back to Newquay from Church Cove.

 - For lunch, you could always grab a traditional Cornish pasty from the bakery at Land’s End.
 It’s affordable, and super filling!
+Did you know, a Cornish Pasty can only call itself that it if is made in the county of Cornwall?!

 - Another great lunch option is the Porthcurno Beach Cafe.
 It does great coffee and light lunches, including delicious crab sandwiches.